SDDS

 The IMF Special Data Dissemination Standard

 In 1996, the International Monetary Fund (IMF) established its Special Data Dissemination Standard (SDDS) for economic and financial statistics.
 The Central Bank subscribed to the SDDS on 21 June 1996.
-The standard assumes that specific statistical information is published within a specific period of time from the end of the period covered, in accordance with an advance release calendar.
-Accordingly, the Central Bank publishes on its website an advance release calendar indicating when specified statistics will be published.
+The standard assumes, among other things, that specific statistical information is published within a specified length of time from the end of the period covered.
+The date and time of publication shall be determined in advance.
+In view of this, the Central Bank posts a publication calendar for statistics on its website.
 The statistics published by the Central Bank and covered by the standard include the following: banking system statistics, Central Bank balance sheet, direct investment, Central Bank external position, Iceland’s international investment position, external liabilities, foreign exchange reserves and related items, balance of payments, interest rates, and share price indices.

-The IMF website gives further details about the Special Data Dissemination Standard.
-Details of data disseminated by the Central Bank of Iceland and other Icelandic institutions obliged to comply with the standard are published on that page and on a separate page with information about methodology and publication practices among subscribers to the SDDS.
+Further information about the Special Data Dissemination Standard can be found on the IMF Dissemination Standards Bulletin Board (http://www.dsbb.imf.org).
+Details of data disseminated by the Central Bank of Iceland and other Icelandic institutions obliged to comply with the standard are published on that page and on a separate website containing information about methodology and publication practices among subscribers to the SDDS.